optimal-system/motorVid28/readme.md

 The code is in my repository 'motorvid28.py' and can be tested with 'motorvid28-test.py' The schematic is Pico-vid28.pdf and the datasheet in Vid28.pdf

-To move the motors there is several levels , top / Dow :
+To move the motors there is several levels , top / down :
 1 : The class motorVid28() with instances for two needles (BN end SN).
 To initiate the class :
 1.1 : Definition of the pins used by the motor.
 Note that pins B and C receive same data BUT must be connected to 2 pins (for power).
 1.2 : The SEQUENCE of pulses sent to the pins according to the datasheet